 Learning to speak French is a skill that requires practice, but you won’t make much progress if you’re too afraid to make a mistake.
 Instead of worrying about looking silly, make a conscious effort to understand and learn from your mistakes.
 Ask your language teachers or tutors to give you feedback and make your own notes when you forget something.

-If you’re eager to benefit from regular feedback, consider participating in the Lingoda Marathon Challenge.
-That way, you can be sure to get consistent help during your 3 months (or more) of learning.
+If you’re eager to benefit from regular feedback, consider participating in the Lingoda Sprint.
+That way, you can be sure to get consistent help during your 2 months of learning.